 Assessment of the microcirculation of the heart has gained interest over recent years.
-This is partly due to the fact that up to 50% of patients with chest pain visiting the catherization laboratory do not present with significant epicardial stenosis (so-called Angina with Non Obstructive Coronary Artery disease (ANOCA).1
+This is partly due to the fact that up to 50% of patients with chest pain visiting the catheterisation laboratory do not present with significant epicardial stenosis (so-called angina with non-obstructive coronary artery disease [ANOCA])1.

-Most knowledge regarding microvascular resistance came from non-invasive imaging, from invasive index of microvascular resistance2, or from doppler wires3, both being semi-quantitative and operator dependent.
+Most knowledge regarding microvascular resistance has come from non-invasive imaging, from invasive index of microvascular resistance2, or from Doppler wires3, all of which are semi-quantitative and operator-dependent.

 Recently, direct quantitative measurement of coronary blood flow and microvascular resistance has become possible by thermodilution with saline infusion, using a pressure-temperature ...

 Sign in to read and download the full articleForgot your password?